 If you're not going to take a discount loan from the manufacturer, you need to find the cheapest possible way to finance your purchase.

-Our most recent survey of major lenders shows the average annual interest rate for 36-, 48- and 60-month auto loans is right at 4%.
+Our most recent survey of major lenders shows the average annual interest rate for 36-, 48- and 60-month auto loans is just over 4%.

 Just check our database of the best auto loan rates from scores of lenders.